• the type of personal information we collect and hold;

 13. Related Bodies Corporate

-In the event ForexBoat is or becomes a body corporate and collects personally-identifiable information from a related body corporate, we may disclosure personally-identifiable information as if for the primary purpose for which the related body corporate collected the information.
-This principle shall not apply to the use or disclosure by us of personally-identifiable information for the purpose of direct marketing or government related identifiers.
+In the event ForexBoat is or becomes a body corporate and collects Personal Information from a related body corporate, we may disclosure Personal Information as if for the primary purpose for which the related body corporate collected the information.
+This principle shall not apply to the use or disclosure by us of Personal Information for the purpose of direct marketing or government related identifiers.

 14. Other Web Sites